mozilla/global-sprint/_articles/participants.md

 ### Register to participate in the Global Sprint, in 4 easy steps!

 * **WATCH** the short video and **READ** the short sections below.
 If you'd like to know more about collaboration for the open web, we recommend this *optional*, 1-hour course, ["Open Leadership 101"](https://mozilla.teachable.com/p/open-leadership-101).
-* **BROWSE** our [Featured Projects](https://mozilla.github.io/global-sprint/projects/) and check out our [full list of all registered Sprint projects](https://github.com/mozilla/global-sprint/issues) to discover a project that you'd like to work on
+* **BROWSE** our [Featured Projects](https://mozilla.github.io/global-sprint/projects/) and check out our [full list of all registered Sprint projects](https://github.com/mozilla/global-sprint/issues) or [this project overview](https://medium.com/@MozOpenLeaders/what-to-work-on-at-mozsprint-d88e1b9f3799) to discover a project that you'd like to work on.
 * **CHECK OUT** our [Registration page](https://mozilla.github.io/global-sprint/register/) to find an in-person site to Sprint with others, if you'd like.
 Of course, you can also join us online wherever you have internet access.
 * Using the link under your desired site [**REGISTER**](https://mozilla.github.io/global-sprint/register/) as a participant so we know to expect you!
 You may also select Virtual Participation.